-Changes in public support for migrant workers from 2010 to 2019
+Changes in public support for migrant workers from 2010 to 2019 towards migrants.
+The higher the KAP Index,4 the more supportive people are.

-For the 2010 ILO study on public attitudes, an index of questions on knowledge, attitudes and practice (KAP) was compiled, with scores summed to explore correlative factors.
+For the 2010 ILO study on public attitudes, an index of questions on knowledge, attitudes, and practice (KAP) was compiled, with scores summed to explore correlative factors.
 The "KAP Index" questions used in 2010 were also used in the 2019 study.
-On a scale of 0 to a 100, the KAP Index reflects how supportive people are towards migrants.
-The higher the KAP Index4, the more supportive people are.
+On a scale of 0 to a 100, the KAP Index reflects how supportive people are

-Comparing results for Malaysia, Singapore and Thailand from 2010 and 2019, figure 10 reflects a modest decline in the KAP Index in all three countries, meaning overall support for migrant workers declined to some degree between 2010 and 2019.
+Comparing results for Malaysia, Singapore, and Thailand from 2010 and 2019, figure 10 reflects a modest decline in the KAP Index in all three countries, meaning overall support for migrant workers declined to some degree between 2010 and 2019.
 Both Singapore and Thailand had a seven-point drop in the index, whereas Malaysia had a more marginal decrease of three points.
-Despite the drop, Singapore's score remains the highest among the countries surveyed, an indication that support for migrant workers remains relatively stronger in Singapore than in Malaysia and Thailand.
+Despite the drop, Singapore's score is highest among countries surveyed, an indication that support for migrant workers remains relatively stronger in Singapore than in Malaysia and Thailand.